'Bombogenesis' takes aim at U.S. Northeast as snow sweeps South

 The cold has been blamed for at least nine deaths over the past few days, including two homeless people in Houston.
 Police in Roseville, Michigan, said on Wednesday that a 96-year-old woman, recently diagnosed with dementia, was found dead in a playground, apparently having frozen to death after wandering outside in a robe and slippers.

-Forecasters warned that snow would fall quickly during the day, at a rate of several inches per hour, with the storm intensified by the “bombogenesis” effect, according to private forecaster Accuweather.
+Snow would fall quickly during the day, at a rate of several inches per hour, with the storm intensified by the “bombogenesis” effect, private forecaster Accuweather warned.

 “This one is unique in how quickly the pressure is going to fall,” Cohen said.
 “The pressures could rival a Category 1 or Category 2 hurricane.”